-"Reserve Requirement" means, with respect the Certificates, as of any date of calculation by the City, (i) 10% of the initial principal amount evidenced by the Certificates (or, for any issue price having more than a de minimis amount of original issue discount or premium, the issue price of such Certificates); (ii) 100% of the maximum annual Base Rental; or (iii) 125% of the average annual Base Rental evidenced by the Certificates payable in each Fiscal Year between the date of calculation and the last Certificate Payment Date of the Certificates.
-The Reserve Requirement for a series of Additional Certificates shall be determined in a supplement to the Trust Agreement entered into in connection with such Additional Certificates.
+"Reserve Requirement" means, as of any date of calculation, the least of (i) maximum annual principal and interest evidenced by the Certificates payable in the then current Fiscal Year or any future Fiscal Year, (ii) 125% of average annual principal and interest evidenced by the Certificates payable in each Fiscal Year between the date of calculation and the last Certificate Payment Date of the Certificates or (iii) 10% of the principal amount evidenced by the Certificates originally executed and delivered.
 The Reserve Requirement shall be applied separately for each series of Certificates or on an aggregate basis if the Reserve Fund or any account therein secures more than one series of Certificates on a parity basis.